 - Spiral slice zucchini and prepare the other vegetables.

-- Tear tops of cilantro, slice scallions and lime wheels for garnish, and cut lime wedges to be added later for flavoring.
+- Tear tops of cilantro, slice lime wheels for garnish.
+Cut additional lime wedges and set aside.

 - Arrange noodles, vegetables, and garnishes separately and have guests build their own bowls.